Noise dissipation mechanisms of an acoustic liner under grazing flow: Data reduction methodology

-The conversion of acoustic energy into vortex shedding can be quantified using Howe's energy corollary \citep{howe_contributions_1975, howe_dissipation_1980, howe_absorption_1984}.
-According to this formulation, the power density transferred from the acoustic field to the vortical field is given by:
+The conversion of acoustic energy into vortical motion is quantified using Howe's energy corollary \citep{howe_contributions_1975, howe_dissipation_1980, howe_absorption_1984}.
+The local volumetric power density transferred from the acoustic field to the vortical field is given by